LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Ethereum-Goerli-Testnet-Jobs.md

 #### 3. **Apply the JSON path**:

-After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`json,data,2`).
-After applying the provided path, we get the following array:
+After receiving the above sample response, our Chainlink node will attempt to filter the result by the provided `path` parameter value (`json,data,0,1;json,data,1,0;json,data,2,1`).
+After applying the provided path, which contains 3 separate (;-delimited) JSON paths, we get the following result:

 ```
-[-412.43,983.89,473.31]
+[-54.47,89.89,983.89]
 ```

 #### 4. **Apply the multiplier**: